OpenDataLiteracy/WSL-AMF/PlanofWork.md

 ## Goals
 *What is this project supposed to achieve, and why?*

 - Provide a literature review based on a bibliography of relevant and recent references.
+- One on ones with State Library staff to learn about library operations
 - Identify datasets with poor data quality and poor metadata quality
 - Understand how the portal is perceived and used by users  (depositors)
 - Identify factors behind poor circulation or high circulation of datasets